How to Lease or Rent the Perfect Restaurant Space

 Consider these factors when deciding how much space you need for your restaurant.

 Also, take into consideration industry guidelines for seating space per customer.
-For example, fast food restaurants adhere to 11-14 square feet per seat, while fine dining establishments give their customer 18-20 square feet per seat.
+For example, fast-food restaurants adhere to 11-14 square feet per seat, while fine dining establishments give their customers 18-20 square feet per seat.

 Do you want your restaurant to double as a banquet hall or event space?
 Consider how much more room you’ll need for a private dining space.

 In cities like New York, where commercial space is among the most expensive in the world at $171 per square foot, a larger space can cut into profits and is sometimes just downright inaccessible.
 In expensive cities, it’s important to think about how to make the most of a smaller space.
 Read up on tips for maximizing a small restaurant space before knocking any small commercial spaces off of your list.